G-Research/Bulldog/CONTRIBUTING.md

 - Share your experience using Tack
 - Help answer questions from other users
 - Participate in feature planning and design discussions

-Channels
-- GitHub Issues: For bug reports and feature requests
-- Pull Requests: For code changes and reviews
-- Discussions: For general questions and community engagement

 ## License